7 Best Cordless Vacuums for Pet Hair of 2026

 The built-in Odor Neutralizer is a feature unique to Shark that addresses a problem most vacuum reviews ignore: pet smell.
 A cartridge in the floorhead releases a fresh scent as you vacuum, which is particularly effective on carpet that holds pet odor.
 This is a polarizing feature — pet owners who struggle with odor love it, while others find the scent overpowering with no way to adjust intensity.

 At 8.9 pounds, the Stratos is the heaviest vacuum in this roundup.
 That weight makes stair cleaning genuinely uncomfortable and limits extended overhead use.
 The nearly 4-hour charge time means a dead battery mid-clean results in a long wait.
-But at roughly 270 dollars less than the Dyson V15, the Stratos delivers genuinely effective anti-tangle cleaning at a mid-range price that makes it the best value for pet owners on a budget who still want premium tangle prevention.
+But at well under half the Dyson V15’s current price, the Stratos delivers genuinely effective anti-tangle cleaning at a mid-range price that makes it the best value for pet owners on a budget who still want premium tangle prevention.

 Shark Stratos Cordless IZ862H